-Participating in Advanced Placement (AP) courses gives you the opportunity to take college-level courses while you are still in high school.
-Students will develop the writing skills, problem-solving techniques, and study habits that will prepare you for college academics.
-Plus, taking rigorous AP courses demonstrates your maturity, willingness to push yourself intellectually, and commitment to academic excellence, which can help you stand out in the college admissions process.
-You will study subjects in greater depth and detail, and rather than simply memorizing facts, you will be expected to develop and support your own arguments and perspectives.
+Participating in Advanced Placement (AP) courses gives students the opportunity to take college-level courses while still in high school.
+Students will develop the writing skills, problem-solving techniques, and study habits that will prepare them for college academics.
+Plus, taking rigorous AP courses demonstrates maturity, willingness to push intellectually, and commitment to academic excellence, which can help students stand out in the college admissions process.
+Students will study subjects in greater depth and detail, and rather than simply memorizing facts, they will be expected to develop and support their own arguments and perspectives.
 Each AP course has a corresponding AP Exam that schools worldwide administer in May.
-Taking an AP Exam allows you to experience a college-level exam now, while in high school.
+Taking an AP Exam allows students to experience a college-level exam now, while in high school.
 Most colleges and universities grant students credit, placement, or both for qualifying AP Exam scores.
-Currently, Union County High School offers AP courses in English Language, English Literature, Chemistry, Physics, United States History, United States Government, Calculus, Statistics, and Spanish.
-For more information, speak to the teacher of the course(s) you are interested in or visit: www.collegeboard.com.
+For more information, speak to the teacher of the course(s) of interest or visit www.collegeboard.com.